Skip to Content

 My home is new.
 Should I still test for radon?

-The Radon Provisions of the BC Building Code, 2018 changed.
+The Radon Provisions of the BC Building Code, 2018 have changed.
 Under Division B Section 9.13.4.
-Soil Gas Control, there are requirements for rough-ins for a subfloor depressurization system.
+Soil Gas Control, requires rough-ins for a subfloor depressurization system.
+Homes still need to be tested after occupancy.
+If radon levels are high, completing a subfloor depressurization system (adding a fan to the rough-in works) may be necessary to get radon to as low as reasonably possible below the Canadian Guideline.

 Where can I purchase a radon test kit?

-• Canadian Association of Radon Scientists and Technologists
+• Canadian Association of Radon Scientists and Technologists - radon test kit suppliers

 How does the test kit work?

-Alpha track detectors contain a small piece of plastic which gets ‘etched’ or marked by the energy that is released from the radon decay process.
-This mark on the plastic is from the same impact that can damage your lung tissue, however on the plastic inside the detector it leaves a mark that can be counted by the lab.
+Long-term radon detectors are most commonly alpha track devices.
+Alpha track detectors contain a small piece of plastic which gets etched or marked by the energy that is released from the radon decay process.
+Those marks on the plastic can be counted in the lab.

 • Air quality